-Until , 2005 (25 days after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in our initial public offering, may be required to deliver a prospectus.
+Until , 2005 (25 days after the date of this prospectus), all dealers effecting transactions in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the obligation of dealers to deliver a prospectus when acting as underwriters and with respect to unsold allotments or subscriptions.